SquareBracketAssociates/Booklet-TestingInPharo/index.md

 ### Getting started

-We encourage you to experience test-driven development and in particular Xtreme test-driven development.
+We encourage you to experience Test-Driven Development and in particular Xtreme Test-Driven Development.
 Yes, writing tests looks like an extra effort but it is really worth it.
 Tests force you to design APIs.
 They give you insurance so that you will be able to change your code without fear to break your code and not getting notified about it.